FLO style guide for authors

 - You do not need to include ‘viewed/accessed date’ next to them.
 See Referencing and quoting for more details.

-- Links are defaulted to open in a new window in the 'Adding a new URL' screen (Add an activity or resource > URL).
-This is the best option – particularly, do not choose the Embed option as this opens the site within FLO and may give the impression that the site is hosted by Flinders University rather than an external host.
+- By default, links open in a new window when adding a new URL resource (Add an activity or resource > URL).
+This is the best option.
+Do not choose the Embed option as this opens the site inside FLO and may give the impression that the site is hosted by Flinders University rather than an external host.

 - Create a URL resource (includes how to align descriptions under URLs and other layout features)